Eagle House Hotel: Early residents

 During the Napoleonic Wars which were from 1803 to 1815 many of the French Officers who were taken prisoner by the English were billeted at Launceston.
 The Royal Cornwall Gazette in 1806 reported the between thirty and forty French Officers were in the town.
 Eagle House was one of the places where they were housed.
 The French Imperial Eagles which adorn the gateposts of Eagle House were erected during this period.
 French Imperial Eagles were introduced by Napoleon Boneparte to be carried into battle.
 They sat atop blue regimental flagpoles and were carried at the head of the troops.
 When the officers were in Launceston they were allowed to stroll the streets of Launceston and other Cornish towns.
 Ten of them married Launceston girls in the period 1808–17.

 It seems that Eagle House was sold in about 1826 to John Darke, an attorney and he sold it again in 1830.
 The sale notice is shown.
 The property was bought by Charlotte Augusta Harward who was the grandmother of Edward Archer.

 Charlotte Augusta Harward (1763-1848) was born Charlotte Augusta Chambers and was the daughter of Sir William Chambers, the famous architect.
 Some of her letters to her father are kept by the Royal Academy.
 In 1791 she married Charles Harward (1766-1816) of Hayne House in Devon.
 They had one daughter Charlotte Catherine Harward who married Edward Archer (1792-1834) of Trelaske House and they had a son also called Edward Archer (1816-1885).

 Charlotte Augusta Harward died in 1848 and Eagle House was put on the market for sale or to let.
 It was let for some years to Samuel Hicks a teacher who established it as a school called Eagle House Academy.
 He is shown in 1851 Census as living there in Castle Street with his wife Elizabeth and five pupils.
 In the late 1850s he moved his school to Priory House.
 The house was sold to the Dingley family soon after he moved.

 The Dingley family

 John Dingley (1829-1885) bought Eagle House soon after his marriage to Charlotte Shum in 1857.
 He was born in 1829 in Launceston.
-His father was Richard Dingley who was an agent of Tavistock Bank and had served as Mayor of Launceston.
-In 1855 with his father, Edward Pethybridge, and George White John formed the Launceston Bank.
-This bank eventually became NatWest.
+His father was Richard Dingley, who was an agent of Tavistock Bank and had served as Mayor of Launceston.
+In 1855 - together with his father, Edward Pethybridge and George White - John formed the Launceston Bank.
+This bank eventually became part of NatWest.